 Information about Menorca

-Menorca is the island of archaeology par excellence and the most eastern and northern of the Balearic Islands (Spain).
+Menorca is the island of archeology par excellence and the most eastern and northern of the Balearic Islands (Spain).
 The passage of history gives Menorca peculiar characteristics that differentiate it from the rest of the Balearic archipelago.
-The numerous vestiges and monuments are everywhere and are a testimony of the intense episodes that this small island has lived.
+The numerous vestiges and monuments are everywhere and are testimony of the intense episodes that this small island has lived.
 From its prehistoric period to the most current, we can see a mixture of cultures which enrich Menorca in its entirety.
 The mixture of these different cultures that reached its shores left a rich heritage and cultural heritage, which will be one of the attractions that visitors can enjoy.

 As information about Menorca we can say that the capital of the island since 1714 is Mahon, located on the east coast of the island.
 Previously the capital of Menorca was Ciutadella but it was under the English occupation where the British governor Richard Kane decided to move the royal courts and the seat of the government of Ciutadella to Mahón.

-From the Muslim period (XXIII centuries), Ciutadella was the only urban centre of the Menorca island and therefore the headquarters of the main governing bodies were constituted.
+From the Muslim period (XXIII centuries), Ciutadella was the only urban center of the Menorca island and therefore the headquarters of the main governing bodies were constituted.
 The Christian conquest of Menorca arrived in 1287, keeping Ciutadella as its capital.
-Meanwhile, Mahón was growing on the edge of his door, developing a city that over the years, would become very important.
-From the sixteenth century, due to the importance of the military and the commercial sector in its port, Mahón experienced a more intense evolution, reaching a similar population to its neighbour Ciutadella.
-It was in the eighteenth century, during the British occupation, where Mahón took impulse level of development and chose Mahon as capital and Ciutadella as the seat of the bishopric of Menorca.
+Meanwhile Mahón was growing on the edge of his door, developing a city that over the years, would become very important.
+From the sixteenth century, due to the importance of the military and the commercial sector in its port, Mahón experienced a more intense evolution, reaching a similar population to its neighbor Ciutadella.
+It was in the eighteenth century, during British occupation, where Mahón took impulse level of development and chose Mahon as capital and Ciutadella as the seat of the bishopric of Menorca.